Could Studebaker have come out of the 1970s as successful as Jeep?

 How would passenger cars have been phased out?

-The trickiest part of Studebaker’s pivot could have been ramping up truck an SUV sales before passenger-car output fell too low.
+The trickiest part of Studebaker’s pivot could have been ramping up truck and SUV sales before passenger-car output fell too low.
 The longer management waited to roll out its new lineup, the more difficult the transition might have been.

-Waiting until 1964 to redo the Champ and introduce a four-wheel-drive Wagonaire might have been too late if Studebaker’s board of directors was not willing to sustain potential short-term losses.
+Waiting until 1964 to redo the Champ and introduce a four-wheel-drive Wagonaire might have been too late if Studebaker’s board of directors had not been willing to sustain potential short-term losses.
 Thus, the ideal scenario would have been for the pivot to have begun with the introduction of the Champ in 1960, perhaps followed by a four-wheel-drive wagon in 1961 and a Scout-type vehicle in 1962.

 1959 Studebaker four-door sedan